Seljuk Empire

 The Seljuk Empire was founded in 1037 by Tughril (990–1063) and his brother Chaghri (989–1060), both of whom co-ruled over its territories; there are indications that the Seljuk leadership otherwise functioned as a triumvirate and thus included Musa Yabghu, the uncle of the aforementioned two.

-From their homelands near the Aral Sea, the Seljuks advanced first into Khorasan and into the Iranian mainland, where they would become largely based as a Persianate society.
+During the formative phase of the empire, the Seljuks first advanced from their original homelands near the Aral Sea into Khorasan and then into the Iranian mainland, where they would become largely based as a Persianate society.
 They then moved west to conquer Baghdad, filling up the power vacuum that had been caused by struggles between the Arab Abbasid Caliphate and the Iranian Buyid Empire.

 The subsequent Seljuk expansion into eastern Anatolia triggered the Byzantine–Seljuk wars, with the Battle of Manzikert in 1071 marking a decisive turning point in the conflict in favour of the Seljuks, undermining the authority of the Byzantine Empire in the remaining parts of Anatolia and gradually enabling the region's Turkification.
-The Seljuk Empire united the fractured political landscape in the non-Arab eastern parts of the Muslim world and played a key role in both the First Crusade and Second Crusade; it also played an important part in the creation and expansion of multiple art forms during the period in which they had influence.

-By the 1140s, the Seljuk Empire began to decline in power and influence, and was eventually supplanted by the Khwarazmian Empire in 1194.
+The Seljuk Empire united the fractured political landscape in the non-Arab eastern parts of the Muslim world and played a key role in both the First and Second Crusades; it also bore witness to in the creation and expansion of multiple artistic movements during this period In 1141, the Seljuk Empire suffered a devastating defeat at the Battle of Qatwan against the Qara-Khitai (Western Liao), resulting in the loss of its eastern vassal state, the Kara-Khanids, as well as vast eastern territories.
+This defeat severely weakened the empire, causing internal division and hastening its decline.
+The Seljuks were eventually supplanted in the east by the Khwarazmian Empire in 1194 and in the west by the Zengids and Ayyubids.
+The last surviving Seljuk sultanate to fall was the Sultanate of Rum, which fell in 1308.

 History

 Founder of the dynasty

-The founder of the Seljuq dynasty was an Oghuz Turkic warlord Seljuk.
-He was reputed to have served in the Khazar army, under whom, the Seljuks migrated to Khwarezm, near the city of Jend, where they converted to Islam in 985.
+The founder of the dynasty was Seljuk, a warlord, who belonged to the Qiniq tribe of Oghuz Turks.
+He led his clan to the banks of the Syr Darya river, near city of Jend, where they converted to Islam in 985.
 Khwarezm, administered by the Ma'munids, was under the nominal control of the Samanid Empire.
-By 999 the Samanids fell to the Kara-Khanids in Transoxiana, but the Ghaznavids occupied the lands south of the Oxus.
-The Seljuks became involved, having supported the last Samanid emir against the Kara-Khanids, in this power struggle in the region before establishing their own independent base.
+By 999, the Samanids had fallen to the Kara-Khanid Khanate in Transoxiana, while the Ghaznavids occupied the lands south of the Amu Darya.
+The Seljuks supported the last Samanid emir against the Kara-Khanids before establishing an independent base.